Jengamon/bevy_gearbox/README.md

     app.add_plugins((
         DefaultPlugins,
         GearboxPlugin,
-        GearboxEditorPlugin,
-        EguiPlugin::default(),
-        DefaultInspectorConfigPlugin,
+        bevy_gearbox_editor::ServerPlugin::default(),
     ));

     app.run();
 }
 ```
 3. Run your app `cargo run`
-4. press `ctrl-o` to start the editor

-> [!NOTE]
-> Reworking the editor to be a standalone process that uses BRP to inspect your app at runtime
+4. Launch the editor as a separate process and connect to your running app (see the editor repository for launch instructions).
-> is a future goal, and should make adding and using the editor much more straightforward.

 ### Creating an state machine in the editor
 Coming soon.

 ## Future goals
 - Improve usability and erogonomics
   Through user experimentation new edgecases and api ergonomic gotchas are bound to be discovered and improved.
 - Integrate with `bsn!` and `Scenes V2`
   This will make defining state machines in code much more powerful, and the entity patching will massively improve usability of statemachine scene assets.
 Fingers crossed for 0.18!
 - Use inventory more liberally to get rid of other component registration requirements, such as for state components and parameters.
 - Make the editor completely standalone through [BRP](https://docs.rs/bevy/0.17.2/bevy/remote) (Bevy Remote Protocol).